remnrem/luna-doc/docs/ref/canonical.md

 _Apply a set of rules from one or more canonical signal definition files_

 See the logic of canonical signal definitions and rules above.
-To process one ore more definition files on a set of PSGs, use the `CANONICAL` command as below.
+To process one or more definition files on a set of PSGs, use the `CANONICAL` command as below.

 <h3>Parameters</h3>